 This breed is prone to gaining additional weight even as a young puppy, and this formula is made to fight that.
 It’s designed to provide the right amount of protein and calcium for healthy development.

-This formula helps focus on supporting digestive health and maintaining a strong balance of intestinal flora using a mix between vitamins E and C to improve their immune system.
+This formula helps focus on supporting digestive health and maintaining a solid balance of intestinal flora using a mix of vitamins E and C to improve their immune system.

-Purina Pro Plan is a brand that over-delivers for puppies, and this specific chicken and rice entree is no different.
-It’s nutrient-rich with a classic chicken taste that every puppy is going to love.
+Purina Pro Plan is a brand that over-delivers puppies and this specific chicken and rice entree are no different.
+It’s nutrient-rich with a classic chicken taste that every puppy will love.
 The additional DHA helps vision development and improves brain function to help your puppy develop into an adult.

-With plenty of protein, the right amount of carbs, and the Omega-6 fatty acids, your Labrador is going to have both shiny glowing skin and a body ready to grow into adulthood.
+With plenty of protein, the right amount of carbs, and the Omega-6 fatty acids, your Labrador will have shiny, glowing skin and a body ready to grow into adulthood.

-Chewy is such a reliable brand that guarantees your dog’s proper development and using any of their products means you are putting your puppy on the right path.
+Chewy is a reliable brand that guarantees your dog’s proper development, and using any of their products means you are putting your puppy on the right path.